 It may also include casual phone calls and text messages.
 Calling your partner and saying things like ‘I just wanted to say I love you’ or ‘I miss you’ will go a long way to ensuring your relationship stays on the green.

 Making Your Relationship Work is a couple of skills book by Mathew McKay, that states, Love takes work, but, when it comes to relationships, it pays to work smarter.

 Improved communication in a relationship will help the couple to cope better with problems, and resolve conflicts with the one you love in healthy and creative ways.

 You need to find the time where you are only the two of you.
 This does not have to be every time as this is too much and may cause frustration.
 However, you can find at least a few hours every week where it’s just the two of you.

 Do not mistake this as a time for sex.
 It is a time where you have dinner, go to a movie or just cuddling and listening to music.
 When you have quality time together, you are bonding and strengthening your relationship.
 It is also a good time to air out any issues you may have.

-You do not have to wait for valentines, a birthday or Christmas to get your partner a gift.
+You do not have to wait for Valentine, a birthday or Christmas to get your partner a gift.
 This is very monotonous and your partner will be expecting it.
 Random surprises are a sign of a healthy relationship.

 For example, you may decide to surprise your partner with flowers or chocolate on an odd day like Thursday.
-It will not only keep your partner excited, it will also show them that you are always thinking about them.
+It will not only keep your partner excited, but it will also show them that you are always thinking about them.

-17. Keeping dates
+17. Keeping dates.

 Though you may not always be able to keep track of every special occasion, make sure you know the majority.
 You do not have to get an expensive gift, a single flower or a gift card can be sufficient.